Erwane/cakephp-contact/README.md

 Available options:
 <pre>
-Contact.fields.mergePolicy (string):
+Contact.fields.exclusive (boolean):
-'merge' (default): Add your fields to default fields 'exclusive': Use only your fields
+false (default): Add your fields to default fields
+true: Use only your fields

 Contact.fields.phone (array): The fields name you want be treated as phone
 </pre>